eosnetworkfoundation/grant-framework/applications/greymass-web-client-sdk.md

 - Are there any other projects similar to yours in the EOSIO ecosystem?

-Yes, for web clients both eosjs and ual are libraries created by Block.one.
+Yes, for web clients both eosjs and ual are libraries created by Block.one which perform a similar function.
+This suite of tools will serve as a modern replacement.

 - If so, how is your project different?

 The original libraries (eosjs/ual) available to developers today are limited in their design and do not allow modern EOSIO development techniques to be utilized properly.
-Examples of the struggles when using the existing SDKs include the ability to easily integrate wallets, multi-user session management, providing resources for the user, implementing transaction fee models, proper error handling and correction, their non-modular code design, inexistent process hooks, lack of extensibility, lack of fault tolerance, and finally the lack of ongoing development and future maintenance.
+Examples of the struggles when using the existing SDKs include:

+- The integration of wallets and external applications
+- Multi account and blockchain session management
+- Automated management of network resources
+- Implementing of alternative transaction processing models (tx fees)
+- Proper transaction error handling and guided correction
+- Extensibility of core functionality
+- Handling API communication and errors

-The new SDKs this project defines starts from the ground up to rectify these problems and create a stable foundation for continued development over the coming years.
+The new SDKs this project defines starts from the ground up to rectify these problems and create a stable foundation for continued development into the future.

 ## Team